Skip to main content

 https://www.proball.ru/catalog/myachi/?PAGEN_1=10

-Using substitution macros for traversing pagination is similar to the function Use pages and has the same limitations, i.e., you need to specify a concrete range of values.
-The advantage of this method is that through substitution macros you can substitute different values, both numerical and textual, for example, words or expressions.
+Using substitution macros for pagination traversal is similar to the function Use pages and has the same limitations, that is, you need to specify a specific range of values.
+The advantage of this method can be considered that through substitution macros you can substitute different values, both numerical and text, for example, words or expressions.
 Thus, we can more flexibly insert necessary parts into queries or form the queries themselves from parts that will be located in different files, if the task requires it

 Download example